osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 :   Create indexes for all hstore columns after import.

 -G, \--multi-geometry
-:   Normally osm2pgsql splits multi-part geometries into separate database rows per part.
+:   Normally osm2pgsql splits multi-part geometries into separate database rows
-    A single OSM id can therefore have several rows.
+    per part.
+A single OSM object can therefore use several rows in the output tables.
 With this option, osm2pgsql instead generates multi-geometry features in the PostgreSQL tables.

 -K, \--keep-coastlines
 :   Keep coastline data rather than filtering it out.
 By default objects